FranciscoBuru/BTC-Halving/README.md

 ![](max-min-days.png)

-This means that within a 100 days time frame, the peak daily price for Bitcoin was achieved.
+This means that within a 100 days window, the peak daily price for Bitcoin was achieved.
 It provides us with a consistent time frame in which the greatest price movement occurred in each cycle.

 Building on this observed pattern, if the trend continues as we've seen in past cycles, we can predict a possible date for the peak daily price in the upcoming halving cycle.
-This date would fall within the 100-day window post-halving.
+This date would fall within a 100-day window.
 Accordingly, the projected date for the cycle maximum could be between **July 20, 2025 and October 25, 2025**.
 But if we narrow our window down to the last to cycle maximums, the next one would be between **October 3, 2025 and October 25, 2025**.

 Remember, while patterns and trends can give us a clue into possible future behavior, the world of cryptocurrencies is often influenced by various unpredictable factors.
 Therefore, this projected date should be taken as an informed hypothesis rather than a guaranteed outcome.
 Also, given the restrictive macro conditions, this upcoming cycle might be different from the last.